giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 In this pipeline, that step is replaced by [`bmodes_out_to_elastodyn.py`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/histwin/bmodes_out_to_elastodyn.py),

-which automates the polynomial fit from the command line and adds two screening steps not documented for the spreadsheet workflow: automatic mode identification with twist-ratio filtering, to prefer bending-dominated modes over mixed or torsional ones, and tip-displacement threshold filtering, to reject candidates with near-zero tip response and reduce the risk of ill-conditioned fits
+which automates the polynomial fit from the command line and adds two additional screening steps: automatic mode identification with twist-ratio filtering, to prefer bending-dominated modes over mixed or torsional ones, and tip-displacement threshold filtering, to reject candidates with near-zero tip response and reduce the risk of ill-conditioned fits.
+If the automatic selection does not match the expected physical modes, the user can override it explicitly with `--fa1`, `--fa2`, `--ss1`, `--ss2`.

 ### Automatic mode identification